Superfund: Case studies in Native American communities

 One example is the Church Rock uranium mill spill on the Navajo Nation.
-It was the largest radioactive spill in the US, but received a long delay in government response and cleanup after being placed as a lower priority site.
-Two sets of five-year clean up plans have been put in place by US Congress, but contamination from the Church Rock incident has still not been completely cleaned up.
+It was the largest radioactive spill in the US but received a long delay in government response and cleanup after being placed as a lower priority site.
+Two sets of five-year cleanup plans have been put in place by US Congress, but contamination from the Church Rock incident has still not been completely cleaned up.
 Today, uranium contamination from mining during the Cold War era remains throughout the Navajo Nation, posing health risks to the Navajo community.

 Accessing data

 The data in the Superfund Program are available to the public.